-Ketamine functions in the brain as a "dissociative anesthetic," where dissociative indicate a shutting off of the brain from the body rather than simply pain blocking.
+Ketamine functions in the brain as a "dissociative anesthetic," where dissociative indicates a shutting off of the brain from the body rather than simply pain blocking.
 Specifically, ketamine blocks the brain’s glutamate receptor, which when normally functioning accept glutamate increasing cell activity and brain function.
 Interference with glutamate receptors results in decreased interpretation of data within the brain and temporary shut down in certain parts.
 Ultimately with a high enough dosage, these physiological effects produce what is commonly referred to as the “K-hole.”
 The mind temporarily becomes unaware of physical sensations while imagination and mental awareness are heightened resulting in a hallucinogenic state.
-It is virtually impossible to move, hence the reason it has also been considered a "date rape."
+It is virtually impossible to move, hence the reason it has also been considered a "date rape" drug.

 After taking ketamine, the effects come on quickly within 10-20 minutes, beginning with the inability to move and the approach to an out-of-body experience.
 The peak is accompanied by hallucinations and a sense of incredible insight and consciousness disconnected from the body.
 All of these effects are dosage dependent.
 The length of the effects, however, is not dependent on the dosage.
 The trip will usually last from 45 to 90 minutes with the comedown accompanied by drowsiness that is typical of any anesthetic.
 Users may also feel a bit disoriented or achy afterwards.
 It is rather easy to build resistance to ketamine, and for some chronic users, the effects will never be as intense as they were when the user first started.